BUGS-NYU/schedge/README.md

 **API DOCS:** https://nyu.a1liu.com/api/

 ### NOTE: The previous version of Schedge has been deprecated, and will not have up-to-date data for semesters after Fall 2022.
-The service that Schedge previously depended on was removed by NYU, and uses an entirely different data model from the new service that NYU now uses, so Schedge v2 (the current version) contains breaking changes.
+The service that Schedge previously depended on was removed by NYU, and its replacement uses an entirely different data model, so Schedge v2 (the current version) contains breaking changes.

 **Deprecated V1 API DOCS:** https://schedge.a1liu.com/